codio-templates/ThinkJava2/.guides/content/methods-and-testing-parameters-and-arguments.md

 printTwice(message);
 ```

 The value you provide as an argument must have the same (or compatible) type as the parameter.
+See the example java code in the left pane.
+To compile and run the code, press the "Run"!
+{Run!}(sh .guides/bg.sh javac code/ch04/PrintTwice.java java -cp code/ch04/ PrintTwice )
  For example, if you try this:

 ```code
 printTwice(17);  // syntax error